MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-site-collection-administrators.md

 ![Changing admins for a team site](media/change-admins.png)

-4. In the details panel, you can customize the list of owners, members, site admins, site owners, site members, and site visitors.
+4. In the details panel, you can add or remove the owners, members, site admins, site owners, site members, and site visitors.

 :::image type="content" source="media/membership-details-panel.png" alt-text="Changing membership from details panel":::